Taiwanese tea: Oolong teas

 Taiwan's climate, along with the development of tea technology, has contributed to the production of high-quality teas.

-The best known ones include "Formosa Dongding oolong", "Formosa Alishan oolong", "Formosa Wenshan pouchong", "Formosa oriental beauty", "Formosa Shanlinxi oolong", and "Formosa jade oolong".
+Taiwan is particularly known for its oolongs (烏龍 (wūlóng, dark dragon)).
 According to the 1997 version of the Joy of Cooking, Taiwanese oolongs are considered to be some of the finest by tea connoisseurs.
+The best known ones include "Dongding", "Milk oolong" (Jinxuan), "Tie Guanyin" (Iron Goddess), "High Mountain" (i.e. Qingxiang) oolongs like "Alishan", and "Wenshan", "Oriental beauty", "Baozhong", "Shanlinxi", and "Jade oolong".
 The US cooks Julee Rosso and Sheila Lukins describe three Taiwanese oolongs as the "Champagne of tea".
 Their special quality may be due to unique growing conditions.

 Oolong is harvested five times per year in Taiwan, between April and December.
 The July and August crops generally receive the highest grades.